dotnet-websharper/docs/content/csharp/sitelets.md

 <a name="sitelet-combinators"></a>
 ### Other Constructors and Combinators

-The same combinators are available in C# as in F#.
+Many of the same combinators are available in C# as in F#.
+See the [F# documentation](../core/sitelets#other-constructors-and-combinators).
 The main differences are:
 * `Sitelet.Sum` and `Sitelet.Folder` have `params` arguments, so you can pass multiple sitelets as an array or as a comma-separated list.
 * Methods that modify a single sitelet are available as extension methods on `Sitelet<T>`, while those that combine multiple sitelets are available as static methods in the `Sitelet` class.
 These are `.Box`, `.Protect`, `.Map`, and `.Shift`.